TELL Step Up Challenge Hosted Walks

 Wear whatever is going to be comfortable for you to walk in.
 If you want to raise awareness by wearing something special, or your whole team has decided on a themed outfit, this is also totally welcome!

 You don’t have to bring anything special, just yourself.
-As the walks are taking place outside, then you might want to prepare for the conditions, bringing whatever you might need to make yourself most comfortable as you participate, (candles, flashlight, cameras, drinks, snacks, hats, sunglasses, coats, etc.)
+As the walks are taking place outside, you might want to prepare for the conditions, bringing whatever you might need to make yourself most comfortable as you participate (flashlight, cameras, drinks, snacks, hats, sunglasses, sunscreen, coats, umbrella, photo of your loved one, etc.)

 The goal of these walks is not to race and complete them as quickly as possible, but rather to create a shared space to #StartTheConversation.
 The walks will proceed at a comfortable walking pace, (as allowed by the route).
 If the pace on the day is too fast for you and you are having a hard time, let the organiser know.